COVID-19 In Pennsylvania: Models Showing 22,000 Cases Per Day By December, Stay At Home Advisory Issued

 — Governor Tom Wolf (@GovernorTomWolf) November 23, 2020

-On Wednesday, Nov.
-25, restaurants and bars are ordered to suspend alcohol sales at 5 p.m. until 8 a.m. on Thursday, Nov.
-26. Gov. Wolf says the Wednesday before Thanksgiving is the “biggest day for drinking” and acknowledged bars and restaurants have been hit hard by the pandemic, but this one-night ban is needed.
+Restaurants and bars are ordered to suspend alcohol sales from 5 p.m.
+Wednesday to 8 a.m.
+Thursday.
+Gov. Wolf says the Wednesday before Thanksgiving is the “biggest day for drinking” and acknowledged bars and restaurants have been hit hard by the pandemic, but this one-night ban on liquor sales at establishments is needed.

 “The thing that we can’t do is ignore reality and say ‘yeah you folks, for no fault of your own, have been hit hardest by this virus.’
 But the virus is what’s doing this.
 It’s not me.
 It’s not the administration.
 It’s not the government,” said Gov. Wolf.